 How Is a Cervical Spine CT Scan Performed?

-Although it sounds complicated, a CT scan only takes about 10 to 20 minutes.
+A CT scan takes about 10 to 20 minutes.

-If you know you that have a hard time staying still or if you are claustrophobic, you may want to ask your doctor for a sedative.
-However, this is not usually necessary because the exam is brief.
+If you know you that have a hard time staying still or if you’re

 How to Prepare for a Cervical Spine CT Scan

-You should not eat or drink for four to six hours before your scan if you are receiving contrast dye.
+You shouldn’t eat or drink for four to six hours before your scan

 What Are the Risks of a Cervical Spine CT Scan?